vanessamadu/vanessamadu.github.io/_posts/2024-10-18-plant-hospital-1.md

 ---
-title: Plant Hospital &#35;1 - The Office Calathea
+title: Plant Archives &#35;1 - The Office Calathea
 description: ICU - There are so many things wrong with this plant
 date: 2024-10-18 17:50:00 + 0100 # BST
-categories: [Plant Hospital]
+categories: [Plant Archives]
 tags: [plants, calathea, plant-icu]
 math: false
 published: true